ductm208/hybris-on-tvbox/README.md

 # Hybris Installation
-> If you are the *nix family users (Unix, Linux, MacOS) you might not required to follow exactly my instructions below.
-However there is a wrapper issue would be arisen when you try to start hybris server.
+> If you are the *nix family users (Unix, Linux, MacOS) you might not require to follow exactly my instructions below.
+However there is a wrapper issue would be occured when you try to start hybris server.
 If this happens, please search for the wrapper hacks section.

 ## Install Java JDK 17
 At SSH using root account, enter:<br/>